 Bangkok is just everything.
-Sprawling with countless places to visit, activities to try and culture to learn, you could never go wrong with this city if you’re up to an epic adventure!
+Sprawling with countless places to visit, activities to try, and such a vibrant culture to learn, you could never go wrong with this city if you’re up to an epic adventure!
 It has everything you need.
-Yes, everything– that’s what we earned during our trip to Bangkok.
+Yes, everything– -that’s what we earned during our trip to Bangkok.

-Known as the capital and the most populous one of the country of Thailand, and is also considered as one of the world’s top tourist destination city, Bangkok offers numerous multi-faceted sights and attractions, a unique city life experience and exceptional cultural discoveries that attracts diverse groups of tourists.
+Known as the capital and the most populous cities of its country Thailand, and being considered as one of the world’s top tourist destination city, Bangkok offers numerous multi-faceted sights and attractions.
+A unique city life experience and exceptional cultural discoveries that attract diverse groups of tourists.
 To describe this city as amazing is definitely an understatement.
 Our experience is indeed indescribable, and I personally recommend you to explore Bangkok city yourself for you to understand what I am talking about.
 G?

 Pre Travel Guide

 Accessing Bangkok is made easier with Philippine Airlines‘ daily flights to this city.
 As of this writing, Philippine Airlines flies 3x daily between Manila and Bangkok, and daily between Cebu and Bangkok at a cheap rate without compromising comfort and quality.

 During my flight to Bangkok, I was able to experience their upgraded A330 Tri-Class airbus, and it was amazing.
 Their improved cabin development now guarantees a more pleasant, comfortable and convenient travel experience for everyone.

 - Redefined Economy Class, NEW Premium Economy Class & Enhanced Business Class

 - Based on my experience, economy class offered a more spacious environment providing more comfort, with a free inflight meal and a free 30 kgs. baggage allowance.

 - A brand new entertainment system with myPAL eSuite, myPAL Wi-Fi, and myPAL mobile.